adobe/spectrum-css/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+The examples of behavior that contributes to creating a positive environment
 include:

 * Using welcoming and inclusive language